-There should not be different peak use characteristics than the surrounding uses or area since the surrounding area is developed and zoned commercial.
+The proposed use will not result in significantly different peak use characteristics than the surrounding uses or area since the property is located in an area that is predominantly developed and zoned Commercial.

 Off-Site Impacts.
 The proposal shall not significantly impact surrounding properties with excessive noise, fumes or odors, glare, smoke, light, vibration, dust, litter, or interference in any radio or television receivers off the premises, or cause significant line voltage fluctuation off the premises.
 Radio transmitters and any electronic communications equipment regulated by the Federal Communications Commission is specifically excluded from regulation by this section.
 Welding, operation of electrical appliances or power tools, or similar activities that cause off site impacts as described above are specifically regulated by this subsection.
 Buffering may be required to ameliorate impacts between residential and nonresidential uses.
 The owner of the property upon which the buffer is constructed is responsible for the maintenance of the buffer in a condition that will meet the intent of these criteria.